Workspaces and Settings

 A SettingsPriority is just a number, but specific values carry semantics:

-SettingsDictionarys of application priority or lower reside in IModelHost.appWorkspace.
-Those of higher priority are stored in an IModelDb.workspace - more on those shortly.
+SettingsDictionarys of application priority or lower reside in IModelHost.appWorkspace. iTwin-scoped settings are loaded into the workspace returned by IModelHost.getITwinWorkspace — see iTwin settings.
+Settings of even higher priority (branch and iModel) are stored in an IModelDb.workspace — see iModel settings.

 iModel settings